 With built-in GPS connectivity, most satellite messengers can track your location at various intervals, allowing you to share your progress with friends and family or via social media and view your track on a map after your trip.
 Both tracking and sharing are included in the majority of subscriptions, and spending up will often give you the ability to track at shorter intervals.
 For example, SPOT’s basic plan offers tracking at 10, 30, and 60-minute intervals, while their unlimited plan allows you to choose among 2.5, 5, 10, 30, and 60 minutes.
 And with interfaces like Garmin’s MapShare, followers can actually ping your device to request your real-time location, which can be helpful if you’re too busy moving to share.

 While tracking is a cool feature, it’s important to keep in mind that it does take its toll on battery life (especially if you’re using the shorter intervals).
-In the end, we prefer to conserve our satellite messenger for important communications and use a GPS watch to log our route instead (the downside here is that many watches don’t allow you to share your track in real-time).
+In the end, we prefer to conserve our satellite messenger for important communications and use a GPS watch to log our route instead (the downside here is that most watches don’t allow you to share your track in real-time).
 But location sharing nevertheless is a cool feature, especially if you have friends, family, or other devoted fans that want to follow along on your adventure.
 And remember: you don’t have to keep your device on at all times or share your entire track in order to keep folks at home updated.
 As we mentioned above, the majority of subscriptions allow unlimited check-in messages, which come with your location coordinates attached.
 This means you can turn on your satellite messenger, send a check-in message to an individual or group, and turn off your device to preserve battery life.

 Getting up-to-date weather forecasts can make or break an expedition, so most satellite messengers do a great job prioritizing this feature.
 Garmin’s inReach products are our favorite in this respect, with basic, premium, and even marine forecasts for any waypoint you request (including your current location), displayed either on the device or your smartphone.
 We’ve used this tool both in the Alaska Range and remote areas of the North Cascades and found it to be impressively reliable.
 Messengers like the Somewear, Bivy Stick, and ZOLEO also include weather forecasting (like the Garmins above, most of these are powered by Dark Sky), but the SPOT X and Gen4 notably do not.
 Keep in mind that weather forecasts are not free and will generally apply toward your message count—or cost you $1 per request in the case of Garmin’s premium and marine forecasts.
 While undertaking serious objectives in high-alpine environments, we’ve also found it prudent to have a point person back home who knows our whereabouts and is able to answer any weather-related questions.